KPMGDAAI/Arima-Emissions-Forecast/README.md

-# Predicting Flaring Emissions - Upstream Use Case
+# Fore Casting Emissions - Upstream Use Case

 ## How to Use This Repository